Raspberry Chocolate Cake. Layers of rich, deep chocolate cake. Filled with raspberry filling and raspberry and chocolate buttercream!

 - With mixer on medium speed (reduce to low speed if too much splashing occurs) slowly stream in the boiling water.
 Continue to mix until completely combined.
 Scrape sides and bottom of bowl as needed.
 Batter will be watery.

-- Pour into prepared cake pans (only fill pans ½ way, this cake rises alot, you will have left over batter if using 7 inch pans) and bake 30-35 minutes or until toothpick inserted comes out clean.
+- Pour into prepared cake pans, only fill pans 1/2 way, and bake 30-35 minutes or until toothpick inserted comes out clean.

 - Let cool completely.